herobrinevader/cubedudeproject/readme.md

-This is Cubedude for Godot - work in progress
+This is the Cube Dude Soccer Game.
+It is a work in-progess and I followed instructions from Mr. Yann at udemy.com